Abdohurbly/SIDEVKICK/README.md

 ## ✨ Features

-- **AI-Powered Coding Assistance:** Leverage Google Gemini models for code generation, refactoring, explanation, and suggestions.
+- **AI-Powered Coding Assistance:** Leverage models from Google Gemini, OpenAI, or Anthropic for code generation, refactoring, explanation, and suggestions.
 - **Interactive Chat Interface:** Communicate with the AI to get help with your coding tasks.
 - **Integrated Code Editor:** View and edit your project files directly within the application using Monaco Editor.
 - **File Explorer:** Easily navigate your project's directory structure.